alixander/PyScribe/README.md

 A Python library to make debugging with print statements simpler and more effective.

 *Warning*: This project is currently in a pre-release state.
-Definitely open to contributions, or if you'd like to be a more active collaborator, send me an email at alexanderw at berkeley dot edu.
+Open to contributions and collaborators.

 Installation
 ------------